-STOP mode is the default start-up setting for all units equipped with the PowerZone-DLA.
+STOP mode is the default start-up setting for all units equipped with the Power Zone-DLA.
 Use the following procedure to start the generator in MANUAL mode.

 - Verify the 240VAC outlet breaker is switched OFF (O). - 2.
 Switch the main circuit breaker ON (I). - 3.
-Verify that the Load Sense switch is OFF. - 4.
 When the controller powers up, the Home screen displays on the LCD screen and the Stop LED illuminates to indicate that the controller is in STOP mode.
 Press the Start button to initiate the startup procedure.
 Assuming there are no existing engine faults, the engine will start and the Start LED will illuminate.